 No. Your power will continue to be uninterrupted even when the wind isn’t blowing, because you are connected to the regional electricity system.
 The power that travels through the network of lines and wires that bring electricity to your home or business comes from a variety of generating sources.

 When you sign up for Northeast Clean Power, we guarantee that renewable energy is purchased to match your kilowatt-hour electricity use in the amount appropriate to your participation level in the form of renewable energy certificates (RECs).
 RECs are one way the U.S. Department of Energy and the U.S. Environmental Protection Agency (EPA) recommend procuring renewable energy.

-After you enroll in the Northeast Clean Power program, 3Degrees will arrange for the delivery of RECs from renewable energy facilities located in New England, the Northeast, and the surrounding region, as defined in Connecticut Public Utility Regulatory Authority Docket No. 10-05-07.
-Over the course of any calendar year for which you are enrolled, RECs generated during that calendar year or the six months prior to that calendar year will be delivered and retired on your behalf to fully equal the total number of RECs that you purchased.
+After you enroll in the Northeast Clean Power program, 3Degrees will arrange for the delivery of RECs from renewable energy facilities as defined in Connecticut Public Utility Regulatory Authority Docket No. 10-05-07.
+Over the course of any calendar year for which you are enrolled, New England or Regional RECs generated during that calendar year or the six months prior to that calendar year will be delivered and retired on your behalf to fully equal the total number of RECs that you purchased.